site24x7/plugins/cifs/README.md

 		[display_name]
 		mount_folder = “<your_mount_folder_path>,<your_mount_folder_path1>”
+		plugin_version = 1

 - Enter the Folder paths inside the " " separated by commas ','.

+- Increase the plugin version if you need to add folders after plugin registration.

 - Execute the below command with appropriate arguments to check for the valid json output.